 For surveys whose primary objective is to identify UXO, enact survey line spacing of 5 m.
-The ferromagnetic mass of many discrete munitions of explosive concern is small and the additional effort to find these objects and safely remove them from a survey area warrants the additional survey time and cost.
-Survey altitude should be kept as low as possible; 2-3 m is ideal, and 3-4 m is adequate.
-A horizontal gradiometer with a typical sensor spacing of 1-3 m is especially useful in such surveys, as it eliminates the effects of diurnal variation and focuses on smaller near-surface sources.
+The ferromagnetic mass of many discrete munitions of explosive concern is small, the need to find these objects and safely remove them from a survey area warrants the additional survey time and cost.
+Survey altitude should be kept as low as possible; 2-3 meters is ideal, and 3-4 meters is adequate.
+A horizontal gradiometer with a typical sensor spacing of 1-3 meters is especially useful in such surveys, as it eliminates the effects of diurnal variation and focuses on smaller near-surface sources.